Deciding to Rent vs. Buy Farmland: How to Calculate Your Cash Rent Equivalent (CRE)

 Farm on Your Ideal Land with Financing Solutions from FBN® Finance

-If you've reviewed the calculations above and believe a land purchase is the right next step for your ag operation, the FBN Finance team is here to help you with the next steps in securing a land loan for your farm.
-Plus, with FBN Finance’s instant approvals, your land loan application could potentially be approved within minutes for land loans up to $2.5 million* if you qualify.
+If you've reviewed the considerations above and believe a land purchase is the right next step for your ag operation, the FBN Finance team is here to help you with the next steps in securing a land loan for your farm.
+Plus, with pre-qualification, you can gain peace of mind that you're approved for financing before making an offer on an ideal piece of property to expand your operation.

 With an average of 15+ years' experience each in ag finance, FBN Finance loan advisors are highly experienced and deeply familiar with the unique challenges of the ag industry.
 Our team is ready to talk you through all facets of the financing process and will make sure you get the solution that best fits your needs.